Search

 Watering new trees

-A newly planted tree requires more care since it doesn’t have a root system large enough to obtain sufficient water.
-To maintain healthy root ball moisture, apply 1 gallon of water per diameter inch of the tree trunk per watering event.
+A newly planted tree requires more care since it doesn’t have a very large root system, especially on container-grown trees.
+To maintain healthy root ball moisture, apply 1 gallon of water per diameter inch of tree trunk per watering event.
 Use a hose, drip, bucket or tree watering bag for best results.

-Follow a prescription of frequent, consistent and light irrigations to establish a tree — aka the 3-2-1 watering method:
+Follow a prescription of frequent, consistent and light irrigation to establish a tree — aka the 3-2-1 watering method:

 • Three times a week for one month.